spm/spm-docs/README.md

 [![Tests](https://github.com/spm/spm-docs/actions/workflows/linting.yml/badge.svg)](https://github.com/spm/spm-docs/actions/workflows/linting.yml)
 [![Tests](https://github.com/spm/spm-docs/actions/workflows/linkcheck.yml/badge.svg)](https://github.com/spm/spm-docs/actions/workflows/linkcheck.yml)

-The SPM Documentation is built using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), a theme for the static site generator [MkDocs](https://www.mkdocs.org/).
+This repository contains the documentation of the [SPM software](https://github.com/spm/spm).
+It is built using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), a theme for the static site generator [MkDocs](https://www.mkdocs.org/).

 All the features of Material for MkDocs are described in its [reference documentation](https://squidfunk.github.io/mkdocs-material/reference/).
 We are [sponsoring](https://github.com/orgs/spm/sponsoring) the project and therefore have access to all of the [Insiders features](https://squidfunk.github.io/mkdocs-material/insiders/).